 Although most often we begin a weight loss diet with the intention of caring for our body, we can end up unintentionally neglecting our body’s basic needs which is not so good for our long term health.

 Self care is when we work with our body.

 Self control is when we fight against our body.

 Want more support?
 Emma Townsin is a Registered Dietitian and a Certified Intuitive Eating Counsellor.
 She works with women to improve their health and wellbeing through developing a positive relationship with food and body.
-You can get in touch for a free consultation to explore how her Intuitive Eating Program or 1-to-1 coaching can support you.
+You can work with Emma in her Empowered Women Academy by getting in touch for a free consultation here.

 Stop stressing over food

 In this FREE training and guide you will learn why you feel so stressed around food and 5 steps you can take for a peaceful relationship with food.